-This module appears in:
+This module appears in the following module collections.

 Method of assessment

--Raven, PH (2005) Plant Biology, 7th Revised Ed.
+Raven, PH (2005) Plant Biology, 7th Revised Ed.
 W.H.Freeman & Co Ltd.

 See the library reading list for this module (Canterbury)

 Understand the basics of plant biology and how this influences the formation and geographic patterning of habitats, ecosystems and biomes across the world.

 Understand fundamental ecological concepts and how they apply to conservation biology.

 Understand the core concepts of biogeography, including speciation, extinction, dispersal, continental drift and glaciation.

 Describe the major biomes across the world and how these have been influenced by historic, as well as contemporary, factors

 Appreciate how ecological and biogeographical theory can inform conservation strategies and practice, and better understand the threats to biodiversity from habitat loss and climate change